robknows/JTests/README.md

 # Jutl
 Some better dressed testing functions for J

-(I have recently discovered, that if you run jqt and in do view->editor you get a beauiful IDE for J, and loading into the interpreter with it is quite nice, so I've sort of abandoned Jbuild.ijs)

 # Usage for testing functions: found in Jutl.ijs

 If I have some code I want to test such as: